eubinecto/idiomify_deprecated/journal.md

 Before you go to bed, set out all the deadlines up ahead.

 Cherish this moment.
 You are working.
 Preparing for your future.
 This summer.
-YOu are paving your own path.
+You are paving your own path.

 In the next three hours: you'll accomplish these:
-- [ ] build pytorch TensorDataset with the definitions 25
+- [X] build pytorch TensorDataset with the definitions 25
-- [ ] build pytorch dataloader with the inputs 25
+- [X] build pytorch dataloader with the inputs 25
-- [ ] implement the mini batch SGD 25
+- [ ] implement the optimizer.
 - [ ] define the loss. learn what loss they usd in that paper 25
 - [ ] implement training with epochs 25
 - [ ] train the model, and finish the epoch.
 25